Ecuador, Galapagos & Peru Explorer

 Say hasta luego to Quito and take an included flight to Lima, one of the most beautiful cities in South America.
 With Indigenous cultures dating back millennia, this country is a fascinating land of Amazonian rainforests, diverse wildlife and soaring mountains.
 You will be picked up from the airport and transferred straight to your hotel.
 There, you’ll meet your new leader and group members - perhaps get acquainted over some Pisco cocktails.

 Transfer to the airport and board your flight to lofty Cusco.
 The next stage of your adventure begins with a welcome meeting at 2 pm to welcome any new travellers joining you.
-After the meeting, get acquainted with this charming city's intriguing blend of Inca and Spanish culture on a guided walking tour with your leader.
-Check out some of Cusco's main attractions, as well as its lesser-known sights such as the Qoricancha temple, San Pedro market, the main square, the 12-Angled Stone, Regocijo Square and San Blas Square.
-Tonight is free to explore at your own pace or find the perfect dinner spot with your group and try some local Peruvian favourites.
+After, get acquainted with the city and its intriguing blend of cultures on a leader-led walking tour.
+Check out some of Cusco's main attractions, as well as its lesser-known sights, such as the Qoricancha temple, San Pedro market, the main square, the 12 Angled Stone, Regocijo Square and San Blas Square.
+In the evening visit Casa Intrepid for your trek briefing, then you are free to explore at your own pace or find the perfect dinner spot with your group and try some local Peruvian favourites.

 This morning, drive through the Sacred Valley.
 Known as Wilcamayo to the Incas, the valley has been a source of livelihood for the locals for hundreds of years.
 You’ll see maize crops covering the terraced walls and the sacred river beneath.
 Stop for lunch in a local community, where you'll also get the chance to learn about their traditional lifestyle and maybe wrap your tongue around a few words of the Quechua language.
 If it’s market day, you'll have time to browse the local handicrafts on offer, such as beads and ponchos.
-Then, visit the AMA Restaurant in Urubamba for afternoon tea – this café is dedicated to working with single mothers throughout the Sacred Valley, where there are few opportunities for childcare and employment.
-As all the ingredients used here are grown and purchased locally, the establishment also prides itself on its organic and locally focused practices.
-Enjoy a coffee, tea or juice with a slice of vegan beet cake or a homemade cookie and continue your journey to Ollantaytambo.
-Optional, Check out the town’s fascinating archaeological site – ancient remnants of an Inca city with soaring views over the present-day settlement.
+Then, visit the AMA Restaurant in Urubamba – this cafe provides employment opportunities and job training for single mothers throughout the Sacred Valley.
+Enjoy a snack and learn how this inclusive enterprise focuses on economic growth, gender equality and the support of vulnerable communities.
+Continue your journey to Ollantaytambo,opt to check out the town’s fascinating archaeological site – ancient remnants of an Inca city with soaring views over the present-day settlement.

 Depending on the travel arrangements you made before the trip, during the next four days you’ll be either hiking the Inca Trail (Route 1), hiking the Quarry Trail (Route 2) or staying in Cusco for two days before taking the train to Aguas Calientes (Route 3).
 All routes visit Machu Picchu.
 While away from Cusco, the bulk of your luggage will be stored at your hotel.
 If you’re hiking the Inca Trail or the Quarry Trail, the evening before you leave you'll receive a small duffle bag to carry your clothes in for the next four days (5 kg maximum).
 Your team of porters will carry these bags for you, together with the food and equipment for the trail.
 You won't have access to these items until the end of each day, as the porters will always be ahead of the group.
 If you’re travelling to Aguas Calientes by train, you'll be able to leave most of your luggage at the hotel in Cusco and travel with only a small bag for the overnight stay in Aguas Calientes.
 Route 1 Inca Trail Today, travel by minivan to the 82 km marker and meet your crew of local porters, your cook and your guide.
 Your first day will include uphill trekking to the campsite, which sits at 3100 m above sea level.
 On the way, you’ll see the Inca sites of Ollantaytambo, Huillca Raccay and Llactapata, as well as incredible views of snow-capped Veronica Peak.
 In the evening, unwind at the campsite with a nourishing meal prepared by your cook.
 Route 2 Quarry Trail Make an early start today and drive to Choquequilla, a small ceremonial place where Incas worshipped the moon.
 From here, you’ll head to the small community near Qory Song’o (Golden Heart) hill, where you’ll climb to the top for the incredible views of the Soqma Perolniyoc, Pachar and Huarocondo valleys.
 There are also several sacred tombs in the area, protected by the locals, which you can explore with your leader and even see some of the original structures crafted from wood and leather.
 These remains have never been seen by travellers before, so you can be a part of this exclusive experience.
 Carry on to the Perolniyoc Cascade lookout, where you can stop for some snacks and photos.
 Arrive at the campsite, 3700 m above sea level, around lunchtime.
 After, set off to explore the Q'orimarca archaeological site, which once served as a checkpoint to the Incas.
 Route 3 Cusco: After spending the night in Ollantaytambo, take a short drive to the town of Pisac.
 Pisac is well known for its market.
 Here you’ll have the opportunity to shop for souvenirs and perhaps try some local empanadas.
 Arrive back at Cusco in the afternoon, where your leader will take you to San Pedro Market, where you have the option to buy some local favourites for a picnic tomorrow.